dgabrahams/Udacity-NanoDegree-Fullstack-Project-2/README.md

 gulp
 ```

 This should run the gulp default task, which should delete the previous /dist folder and generate a new one with all the HTML, CSS, JS and other assets required.
 Then simply load the index.html file into a browser to view.
+Saving individual files should make a new version in /dist.

 ### License
 ---